NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     file, and will be floated or not depending on whether ``--float-haze`` is on.
 The final haze values will be saved to ``<output prefix>-haze.txt``.

+-- save-sparingly
+    Avoid saving any results except the adjustments and the DEM, as that's a lot of files.

 --camera-position-step-size <integer (default: 1)>
     Larger step size will result in more aggressiveness in varying